- Cashiering Hours - 8:30am to 4:45pm weekdays.

 Section 603 Certificates

 Section 603 Certificates provide confirmation of property and ownership details, including all outstanding rates and charges.
 If you are thinking about purchasing a property it is advisable to obtain a Section 603 Certificate.
-S603 Certificates may be purchased at the cost of $85.
+S603 Certificates may be purchased at the cost of $95 from 1 July 2023.

 Change of Address

-Complete a Change of Address Form and return to Council for your address to be updated.
+Complete a Change of Address Form online for your address to be updated.